-To ensure the successful implementation of this strategy, we propose the following operating principles, common to both Adobe and the community, that guide behaviors and interactions:
+Moreover, to ensure the successful implementation of this strategy; we propose the following operating principles, common to both Adobe and the community; that guide behaviors and interactions:

 - Continuous Communications.
 The intent of this organization is to be in communication with Adobe at all times and to ensure that any and all architectural changes be made in cooperation with Adobe.
-The emphasis will be communication at a rate determined by Adobe, however, we do not believe that the community will benefit from breaking Flex nor Flex’s tooling.
+However, the emphasis will be communication at a rate determined by Adobe; however, we do not believe that the community will benefit from breaking Flex nor Flex’s tooling.

 - Released Codebase.
-To aid communication and reduce the potential for conflict, the organization will work only on released Adobe code.
+To aid communication and reduce the potential for conflict; the organization will work only on released Adobe code.
 By way of example, Flex 4.5 is presently a released version and Flex 5.x is under development.
-This organization would only concern itself with the Flex 4.5 code base until the final release of Flex 5.
+However, this organization would only concern itself with the Flex 4.5 code base until the final release of Flex 5.

-- Common Base but Acceptable Differences.
-While our goal will be the inclusion of the changes we make into Adobe’s production branch, we understand that not all commits to our project will initially, or perhaps even eventually, be accepted.
-In much the way that Fedora and RedHat operate, we believe this is not only acceptable but useful to the community.
+- Common Base; but Acceptable Differences.
+While our goal will be the inclusion of the changes we make into Adobe’s production branch, we understand that not all commits to our project will initially; or perhaps even eventually, be accepted.
+However, in much the way that Fedora and RedHat operate; we believe this is not only acceptable.
+But useful to the community.

 - Evolve with Community Adoption.
-The project will strive to evolve in-sync with the community and adoption of the open source SDK.
+However, the project will strive to evolve in-sync with the community and adoption of the open source SDK.
 By example, we do not envision that initial release versions of this SDK will be accompanied by Adobe signed RSLs.
-Rather, our goal is to demonstrate significant value over the course of month and years and approach RSL signing issues if and when the Spoon version of the SDK has significant and lasting community adoption.
+Rather, our goal is to demonstrate significant value over the course of month and years and approach RSL signing issues if; and when the Spoon version of the SDK has significant and lasting community adoption.

 To facilitate this project we will need to simultaneously address the follow foundational elements to enable success: Education, Testing, Infrastructure and Community Management.